ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/database/Indexes/create-map-reduce-index.markdown

 * You can set up indexes on top of the Artificial Documents collection, including additional MapReduce indexes,
   giving you the option to create recursive map-reduce operations.

-* You can set up an [External Replication](../../../studio/database/tasks/ongoing-tasks/external-replication-task) on the Artificial Documents collection to a dedicated database,
+* You can set up a [RavenDB ETL Task](../../../studio/database/tasks/ongoing-tasks/ravendb-etl-task) on the Artificial Documents collection to a dedicated database,
   (on the same cluster or on a separate one) for further processing.
 {NOTE/}